theDevsharma12/Entangled-Minds-1/README.md

 ## 📜 License

-This project is licensed under the terms specified in [this license](https://github.com/theDevsharma12/licence).
+This project is licensed under the terms specified in MIT License.

 ## 📞 Contact Information